saadfarooq-alt/GRT-Route/README.md

 - Taps a button to request their stop
 - The request shows up on a driver-facing screen in real time

-The exact implementation is still being figured out this repo is for exploring the concept.
+The exact implementation is still being figured out, this repo is for exploring the concept.

 ---